BBerabi/Road-Segmentation-From-Aerial-Images/bad-meva-unet/README.md

 this folder should have following subfolders and files:

---data: put the downloaded data under this folder after unzipping training in the subfolders called "training" and "test_set_images" after augmentations, one can choose to save the augmented files as well (obviously under training) valdiation data created in train.py
+--data: put the downloaded data under this folder after unzipping training in the subfolders called "training" and "test_images" after augmentations, one can choose to save the augmented files as well (obviously under training) valdiation data created in train.py